The 6 Best Dog Treat Pouches Australia: Tested & Evaluated 2023

 Shape & Style

 Now it seems like this is a vanity metric but I promise you it is not.
-The shape and style of the dog pouch you choose need to match up with how you intend to use it.
+During our testing phase, our expert panel quickly learned that the shape and style of the dog treat pouch you choose needs to match up with how you intend to use it.

 There are several different types of closures and shapes to choose from.

-For example, if you are going on long walks with your dog with the treat bag, you’ll want a decent capacity with extra storage space for poo bags and maybe your phone.
+For example, if you are going on long walks with your dog with the treat bag, you’ll want a decent capacity with extra storage space for poo bags, and maybe your phone and keys.

-If you are using the pouch for a quick but intense training session, where you will need fast access to the treats at will, a zippered closure if going to get in the way.
-You may prefer a magnetic closure for fast one-handed opening of the pouch whenever you need it.
+If you are using the pouch for a quick but intense training session, where you will need fast access to the treats at will, a zippered closure is going to get in the way.
+Therefore, you may prefer a magnetic closure for fast one-handed opening and access to the treats whenever you need it.

 Treat dispensers where you squeeze the pouch to release the treats are also quite fast.

-Remember that the speed with which you reward your dog’s good behaviour impacts their learning.
+Remember that the speed with which you reward your dog’s good behaviour greatly impacts their learning.

 “How quickly your dog gets his reward can also have an impact on training.
 If you take too long to deliver the treat, your dog can become confused about what exactly he’s being rewarded for.” – Stephanie Gibeault of the American Kennel Club

-We have recommended options for all of these styles so you can see what’s out there.
+We have recommended options for all of these styles so you can see what’s out there, and are able to find the best dog treat pouch for you.

 Ideally, you want your treat pouch to last you a while.
 Training can be quite taxing, particularly if you are doing agility training.
 (2)